Aya-labs/Roadmap/CONTRIBUTING.md

 ## Where to go from here?

 Congrats!
 You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).

-You could join our slack team if you need any help or have any questions.
-[Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-1n4y7xnk0-DnLVTaN6U9xLU79H5Hi62w).

-Now let's get you started with contributing to other projects.
-We've compiled a list of projects with easy issues you can get started on.
-Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).

-### Code of Conduct

-When participating in discussions and contributing to the project roadmap, we kindly ask you to adhere to our Code of Conduct.
-The Code of Conduct outlines the expected behavior and ensures a safe and inclusive environment for all participants.
-It promotes respect, open-mindedness, and professionalism.

-You can find our Code of Conduct in the repository's root directory or by visiting CODE_OF_CONDUCT.md.

-Conclusion
-Thank you for your interest in contributing to our project roadmap using GitHub Issues.
-Your contributions and feedback play a crucial role in shaping the future direction of the project.
-By following this guide, you can effectively collaborate with the community and help us achieve our shared goals.

-Happy contributing!